Science, Space, and Technology

 This has terrible consequences for our living standards.
 We need to keep up investments in programs to advance our understanding of medicine, alternative energy, ecosystems, and engineering.
 I’m proud to work with our partners in the education sector—including Miami-Dade College and Florida International University—to ensure that Florida is leading the way on scientific research.
 The only way our nation can overcome restore its economic promise is through learning and innovation.
 As a lifelong educator, I am committed to ensuring we are successful in these pursuits.

-Filtered by Science, Space, and Technology
+More on Science, Space, and Technology